 The amount of malpractice settlements varies widely based on the severity of the injury, jurisdiction, and specific circumstances of the case.
 Settlements can range from thousands to millions of dollars.
 The average settlement amount depends on many factors, including medical costs, lost income, and non-economic damages like pain and suffering.

-• Misdiagnosis or delayed diagnosis, leading to improper or delayed treatment.
+Misdiagnosis or delayed diagnosis, leading to improper or delayed treatment.

-• Surgical errors, such as operating on the wrong site or leaving surgical instruments inside the patient.
+Surgical errors, such as operating on the wrong site or leaving surgical instruments inside the patient.

-• Medication errors, including prescribing the wrong medication or dosage.
+Medication errors, including prescribing the wrong medication or dosage.

 In medical law, it refers to legal claims against healthcare providers who breach their duty of care, resulting in injury or death to a patient.
 It involves proving that the provider’s action or omission deviated from the accepted standard of medical practice.
+Medical law is crucial in this context as professional negligence may call for lawsuits filed by the patients or families involving strong allegations.

 The punishment for medical negligence can include civil liability (compensation to the victim or their family), professional disciplinary actions (such as suspension or revocation of the medical license), and, in severe cases, criminal charges leading to fines or imprisonment, depending on the jurisdiction and the severity of the negligence.